 One of the simplest forms of money fraud that is likely to occur on a face-to-face basis, especially if you run a cash-only business, is the use of counterfeit bills.
 Counterfeit money looks like real money at first pass and takes closer inspection to identify.
 Hold the note up to the light and look for the holograph of the face on the bill.
 Looking through light should also show a vertical strip that contains text spelling out the denomination.

-There are a multitude of tools for checking counterfeit money, but the most important step is to train your staff in what to look for and what steps to take.
+Learning how to tell if money is fake can be difficult, but there are a multitude of tools for checking counterfeit money.
+The most important step is to train your staff in what to look for and what steps to take.
 Also important is training them on how to deal with a counterfeit bill when they find one.
 This should not mean making accusations – after all, the customer may have been a victim of fraud themselves!

 Look Out for Fraudulent Credit Cards